Describing the Wave Function Collapse Process with a State-dependent Hamiltonian: Examples

 There are a few comments worth mentioning regarding the Hamiltonian.
-First, it has instantaneous eigenvalues $E_{\pm}=\pm|a(t)||b(t)| \frac{r_t}{\tau}$ and instantaneous energy variance $[\Delta H(t)]^2= |a(t)|^2 |b(t)|^2 \f{r_t^2}{\tau^2}$ such that when we make a very strong measurement (\textit{i.e.} $1/\tau \to \infty$), its eigenvalues and energy variance diverge (or more physically, become very large).
+First, it has instantaneous eigenvalues $E_{\pm}=\pm|a(t)||b(t)| \frac{r_t}{\tau}$ and instantaneous energy variance $[\Delta H(t)]^2= |a(t)|^2 |b(t)|^2 \f{r_t^2}{\tau^2}$ such that when we make a very strong measurement (i.e. $1/\tau \to \infty$), its eigenvalues and energy variance diverge (or more physically, become very large).
 Not only does this validate our earlier treatment $H_s(t) \approx 0$, but also it is consistent with the Heisenberg uncertainty principle $\Delta H \Delta t \gtrsim \hbar/2$, and the idea of quantum speed limit \cite{mandelstam1945uncertainty, margolus1998maximum, deffner2013energy, hu2022quantum}, that a rapidly changing quantum state inevitably has a large energy variance.
-The fact that $[\Delta H(t)]^2 \to \infty$ as $1/\tau \to \infty$ also echoes our earlier claim that all physical processes take finite amount of time to happen, since in reality the energy supplied during measurement cannot be infinite.
+The fact that $[\Delta H(t)]^2 \to \infty$ as $1/\tau \to \infty$ also echoes our earlier assumption that all physical processes take finite amount of time to happen, since in reality the energy supplied during measurement cannot be infinite.
+This is consistent with the example constructed by Aharonov and Bohm \cite{PhysRev.122.1649}, where they demonstrate that it is possible to measure energy with arbitrary precision within an arbitrarily short time.
+However, this requires that the interaction strength, which is proportional to the energy uncertainty of the interaction Hamiltonian, be adjusted to a sufficiently large value.